SGDInstitute/apollo/content/collections/pages/sgdinstitute/2023-fireside-chat-chasten-buttigieg.md

         content:
           -
             type: text
-            text: "In conversation with Emma Jabour (MPP/MBA '24), this discussion will focus on the intersections of identity and allyship, particularly in social and professional contexts."
+            text: "In conversation with Emma Jabour (MPP/MBA '24), this discussion will focus on the intersections of identity and allyship, particularly in social and professional contexts.
+Welcome remarks will be delivered by Ford School dean Celeste Watkins-Hayes, OFB club presidents Camren Kaminsky and Joseph Kind, and MBA Council's DEI chair Sean-Michael Steele."
     type: content
     enabled: true
   -